novusnota/test/.github/PULL_REQUEST_TEMPLATE.md

   If the answer to any of the above is "yes", a necessary documentation PR should be opened and then linked from the description of this one.

-  The initial draft should be written by the team or the person responsible for the changes in the current PR.
+  The initial draft should be written by the team or person responsible for changes in the current PR.
 Do not fret over clarity or writing skills — what matters are correctness, rigor, and exhaustiveness.
-However, proper editing, including language and grammar, as well as additional suggestions, will be handled by tech writers working on TON Docs.
+The rest, such as proper editing, language and grammar corrections, plus additional suggestions, will be handled by tech writers working on TON Docs.

   Make sure that you "let maintainers push into the branch", so that writers can apply changes for you — otherwise, you will be responsible for